xToken/CompMod/webpages/marine_overview.md

 ### Flamethrower
 	- Cost decreased from 20 to 10 pRes
 	- Lowered damage from 25 to 18
-	- Decreased attack cone from 0.15 to 0.05
+	- Decreased attack cone from 0.15 to 0.06
 	- Increased initial range from 7 to 8
 	- Upgraded range is 10m
-	- Clip size decreased from 50 to 35.
+	- Clip size increased from 50 to 100.
+	- Max clips lowered from 4 to 2.
 	- Changed damage type back to normal from structural
-	- Increased burn damage from 0 to 25 (50/s)
+	- Increased burn damage from 0 to 10/s
-	- Lowered max burn duration from 20 to 15
+	- Max burn duration unchanged at 20s
 	- Fixed OnFire damage not applying when structures are still being damaged
 	- Now benefits from weapon upgrades
 	- Burns spores, umbra, drifter abilities, bilebomb and bilebomb DOT.
+	- Removes parasite from friendly marines

 ### Pistol:
 	- Changed damage type to Normal